verrazzano/docs/DEVELOPMENT.md

 To update the generated API reference documentation follow these steps:

-1. Checkout a docs repo feature branch.
+1. Check out a docs repo feature branch.
 ```
 git checkout -b <branch-name>
 ```

 2. Run a `Makefile` target to generate the API reference documentation.
-Specify the verrazzano repo branch to generate the documentation from.
+Specify the verrazzano repo branch from which to generate the documentation.
 ```
 make generate-api BRANCH=<branch-name>
 ```

-3. If new versions of the API reference documentation are generated,then commit those changes, push the changes, and submit a pull request.
+3. If new versions of the API reference documentation are generated, then commit those changes, push the changes, and submit a pull request.